jbmaene1998/ML_Cheat_Sheet/Data Processing/Cheatsheet.md

 <br>

 - [ ] Check for duplicates.
-You can use .info() and check if the Non-Null Count has been chenged.
+You can use .info() and check if the Non-Null Count has been changed.
 - [ ] Remove obeservations that you don't need.
 - [ ] Remove features you don't need.
 You can use .drop() for this.
 - [ ] Resolve typos in the features.
 For example you can use .capitalize().